Skip to main content

 nono run --profile claude-code --allow-launch-services -- claude

-After this initial login, you can exit and rerun without --allow-launch-services for better security.
+After login completes, rerun without --allow-launch-services if you no longer need browser-opening help for that session.
 See OAuth2 Login for details.

 • Read+write access to the current working directory